usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

                 "address": "127.0.0.1", /** Address of RSU **/
-                "port": 3745, /** Port for Immediate Forward protocol on RSU **/ "txMode": "CONT", /** Transmission Mode (CONT or ALT) **/ "signMessage": true, /** Flag to indicate whether message being forwarded to RSU is already signed**/ "enableHsm": true, /** (Optional : default false) Flag to indicate whether V2X Hub should attempt to sign and verify message signatures via HSM **/
+                "port": 3745, /** Port for Immediate Forward protocol on RSU **/ "txMode": "CONT", /** Transmission Mode (CONT or ALT) **/ "signMessages": true, /** Flag to indicate whether message being forwarded to RSU is already signed**/ "enableHsm": true, /** (Optional : default false) Flag to indicate whether V2X Hub should attempt to sign and verify message signatures via HSM **/
                 "hsmUrl": "http://<softhsm raspberrypi IP>:3000/v1/scms/", /** (Optional : only read when enableHsm true) URL of HSM API to provide signatures and verify signatures. **/
                 "messages": /** A list of V2X messages to be forwarded to this RSU.
 Any message types not listed here will not be forwarded to this RSU **/